PhD in Organizational Studies, University of Oregon

 Industry & Academic Experience

 Prior to joining Northeastern University, Allan Bird was the Eiichi Shibusawa-Seigo Arai Professor of Japanese Studies and Director of the International Business Institute in the College of Business Administration, University of Missouri-St. Louis.
 He was also director of the College’s International MBA program.
 He previously held positions at California Polytechnic State University (where he headed the Global Strategy and Law Area) and New York University and has been a visiting professor/researcher at Columbia University, Monterey Institute of International Studies, Seinäjoki University of Applied Sciences (Finland), Rikkyo University (Japan) Osaka International University (Japan) and Japan’s National Self Defense Academy.
 Since 2001, Allan also serves as President of The Kozai Group, Inc., an international consulting firm focused on assessing and developing global leadership potential.
 He serves on the boards of several organizations in Europe, North America and Japan.
-Some of the companies he has worked with include AT&T, Coca Cola, Ernst & Young, Fujitsu, GE, Molex, Monsanto, Nippon Express, Sharp and Watchmark.
+Some of the companies he has worked with include AT&T, Coca Cola, Ernst & Young, Fujitsu, GE, IBM, Molex, Monsanto, Nippon Express, Riso, Sharp and Watchmark.

 Services to the Profession